Mishieck/introducing-odom/README.md

 ## License

-This series in under the [MIT license](https://choosealicense.com/licenses/mit/).
+This series is under the [MIT license](https://choosealicense.com/licenses/mit/).